waleedfarajallah/QR-code-Generator/README.md

 # QR-code-Generator
-a NodeJS app to generate QR code for your websit
+a NodeJS app to generate QR code for your website